Use drillthrough in Power BI Desktop

 Because the back button is an image, you can replace the image of that visual with any image you want, and it will still operate as a back button so report consumers can go back to their original page.

-Select the visual and set the Back button slider to on.
+Select your new image on the Drillthrough page and under the Format Image section, set the Link slider to on and set the Type to Back.
 Your image now functions as a back button.

 When your drillthrough page is complete and users right-click a data point in your report that uses the field you put into the Drillthrough filters well, a context menu appears that supports drillthrough to that page.